jwt218/SINC/README.md

 SINC is an open-source MATLAB package for processing compound-specific isotope analysis (CSIA) data from GC-IRMS.
 It provides a standardized workflow that includes drift correction, size normalization, scale correction, and uncertainty propagation, ensuring reproducibility and comparability across datasets.

-This repository contains the MATLAB functions, tutorial, and example data used to apply IsoNQ to _n_-alkane isotope measurements.
-The approach behind IsoNQ is described in detail in:
+This repository contains the MATLAB functions, tutorial, and example data used to apply SINC to _n_-alkane isotope measurements.
+The approach behind SINC is described in detail in:

 📄 [Paper in review]